MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 ### In Visual Studio

- 1. Run Build > Clean Solution
+ 1. From the menu, select Build > Clean Solution
  1. Update the target framework in each of your .csproj files to netcoreapp3.0 (or netstandard2.1 if it is a library project)
  1. Save and close all files in your solution
  1. Select Tools > Command Line > Developer Command Prompt